alma-frankenstein/Bacon_Binary/README.md

+##  Bacon Binary Cipher

-A trivial example to demonstrate encryption and decryption with Francis Bacon's biliteral alphabet, using upper and lowercase letters as the binary forms.
+# A trivial example to demonstrate encryption and decryption with Francis Bacon's biliteral alphabet, using upper and lowercase
+# letters as the binary forms.

 ### Install Requirements
 ```sh